malakalimah/Autonomous-Drone/README.md

 > geometric properties using the Shapely module, and then query the polygons
 > that are *x* length units far away from these points, if found we will
 > Drop them from our random samples, with a much more optimized time.

+#Navigate through files
+1) "event_driven_3aza.ipynb" carries the event-driven code to run on the Uda Drone simulator
+2) "azasplan.py" carries the parent class that the drone object will inherit its properties from to run on the simulator.
+3) "test.ipynb" tests all the functions covered in this README.md file.
+4) "Configure space wiz google maps.ipynb" shows how to create your own map, by defining obstacles with Google map API elevation.
+PLEASE NOTE NOT TO EXCEED THE FREE TRIAL AS GOOGLE WILL CHARGE YOU FOR USING THIS FEATURE.